liuyngchng/rd.lab/shell.md

-sudo tcpdump -A -i any host  grs.petrochina
+sudo tcpdump -A -i any  host localhost and  port 9200